ibm-cloud-docs/solution-tutorials/multi-region-k8s-cis.md

 With this configuration, users in Europe and in Asia will be redirected to the UK cluster, users in US to the US South cluster.
 When a request does not match any of the defined route, it will be redirected to the **Default origin pools**.

+### Create Ingress Resource for Kubernetes clusters per region

 The Global Load Balancer is now ready to serve requests.
 All health checks should be green.

-### Create Ingress Resource for Kubernetes clusters per region

-There is one last configuration step required on the Kubernetes clusters to correctly reply to requests coming from the Global Load Balancer.
-You need to define an Ingress resource to handle requests from the GLB domain.
+But there is one last configuration step required on the Kubernetes clusters to correctly reply to requests coming from the Global Load Balancer: you need to define an Ingress resource to handle requests from the GLB domain.

-* Create an Ingress resource file named **glb-ingress.yaml**
+1. Create an Ingress resource file named **glb-ingress.yaml**
    ```yaml
    apiVersion: extensions/v1beta1
    kind: Ingress